hnttx/helium-tax-tools/README.md

 this will refresh the cached rewards data that is used in tax_lots

-python3 tax_tools.py -x schedule_d -n animal-name-spaces -f binances-trades.csv
+python3 tax_tools.py -x schedule_d -n animal-name-spaces -f binances-trades.csv -y 2020
+y is the tax year

 This will read a binance exported csv file and combine the trades from there with your tax lots to produce a basic schedule D output in output subdirectory.